Glen Coe photo blog

 Walking in Glen Coe

-There are a multitude of options in this department.
+There are a multitude of options in this department, as there are in the wider area.
 Although I have covered the area quite extensively over the years, I’ve still got a long way to go myself.
 Some stand outs though include the Devil’s Staircase (only Glen Coe could dare to take such a hyperbolic name for a walking route), the Lost Valley, Glencoe Lochan and Buachaille Etive Beag.
 Unlike some of the near-insurmountable peaks around here, all are walkable for most ability levels.
 They have their own layers of fabulousness year-round but I do have a leaning towards autumn for the lower level walks, when the colours are jaw-dropping.

 Buachaille Etive Beag is one of my very favourite hikes.
 Offering ridiculous views over both Glen Coe and Glen Etive on either side, this is one for a sunny summer’s day and lots of resplendent greens I think.
+Here is the full route and map for this fabulous hike.
 You’ll simply not know where to look as the Scottish Highlands lays on the wow factor.

 Learn more about Glen Coe